-Starting out with the bad, what we don’t like about the original Pax by Ploom is that it just doesn’t produce vapor as well as some of the other portables on the market like the Arizer Solo and the DaVinci Ascent.
-Does it create vapor?
-Sure.
-But it’s not the thick clouds that you might expect.
-Nothing like what you get from a handheld like the Plenty Vaporizer by Storz & Bickel, but that’s hardly a comparison given that the Plenty is a plugin, not a portable.
+For us, the overarching disappointment about the original Pax is that it doesn’t produce as much vapor as other portables like the Arizer Solo or the DaVinci Ascent.
+Does it create decent vapor?
+Yes, but not the thick clouds you might expect.
+Nothing close to what you will get from a handheld like the Plenty Vaporizer by Storz & Bickel, but that’s hardly a fair comparison given that the Plenty is a plugin, not a portable.

-Fortunately, the company that makes Pax became aware of this problem and issued a work around of sorts.
-That resolution came in the form of a lubricant that could be used to keep the mouthpiece sliding in and out as intended, which in turn can be used to keep the vape working.
-But even this is not enough for us, as constantly lubricating the device isn’t any fun, plus it forces you to buy more lubricant to continue using it.
-Not ideal if you ask us, but it does work.
-The other variable here is that you’re placing this lubricant inside of the device, which to us, isn’t something we really want to do.
+Our second issue is that you’re placing this lubricant inside the device which is possibly unhealthful.
 Why?
-Because it’s a vaporizer and so it’s going to heat up and vaporize whatever you put in it.
-For this reason alone, we really prefer to stay away from the lubricant and instead focus on keeping it clean.
-The best way to do this is to clean it thoroughly after every use.
-So long as you keep up with the maintenance, the Pax should continue to serve you well.
+Because it’s a vaporizer and so it’s going to heat up and vaporize whatever you put inside.
+For this reason alone we prefer to stay away from the lubricant and instead focus on keeping the device clean.
+The best way to do this is to clean it thoroughly every so often using isopropyl alcohol and an old school fuzzy pipe cleaning wire.
+So long as you keep up with the maintenance the original Pax should continue to serve you well.

-After reading all that, you might think that we’re not fans of the Pax, but the truth is: we are.
-It has its benefits.
-For starters, it’s extremely compact.
-The shape and size make it really easy to carry around and when it comes to portable vapes, that’s definitely a plus.
+After reading all that, you might think we’re not fans of the Pax, but the truth is we are.
+The original Pax does have its good points.
+For starters, it’s extremely compact and shapely.
+The size and shape make it easy to carry and when it comes to portable vapes this key.
 Maintenance and cleaning aside, it’s also really easy to use.
-You basically load the bottom, click the mouthpiece, wait for it to heat up, and you’re ready to vape.
+You basically load the chamber at the bottom, click the mouthpiece, wait for it to heat up, and you’re ready to vape.

-In total, the “OG” Pax offers three temperature settings.
-There’s low, medium, and high.
-The low setting is 370°F, the medium setting is 390°F, and the high setting is 410°F. This correlates with 188°C on the low setting, 199°C on the medium setting, and 210°C on the high setting.
-In order to adjust the temperature setting, you simply remove the mouthpiece, which comes right out when you pull on it, and inside you’ll notice a little button.
-Clicking the button cycles through the different temperature settings.
-When you click it, you’ll notice that the little star-shaped LED indicator on the front of the Pax will change color.
-When it’s yellow, it’s telling you that it’s on the low temperature setting.
-When it’s orange, it’s on medium, and when it’s red, it’s on high.
-Once you’ve selected your preferred vaporizing temperature, you simply put the mouthpiece back in and it’s ready to go.
+The “OG” Pax offers three temperature settings – low, medium, and high.
+The low setting is 370°F, the medium setting is 390°F, and the high setting is 410°F. This correlates with 188°C, 199°C and 210°C. In order to adjust the temperature you simply remove the mouthpiece, which comes right out when you pull on it.
+Inside you’ll notice a little button.
+Clicking the button cycles through the temperature settings.
+When you click it, you’ll notice that the star-shaped LED on the body of the Pax will change color.
+Yellow is low, orange is medium and red is high.
+Once you’ve selected your preferred vaping temp, you simply replace the mouthpiece and proceed as usual.

 It’s also very aesthetically pleasing.
-The design is really cool, which doesn’t come as too much of a surprise given the background of the guys that developed it – a couple of Stanford Design Program graduates.
-But looks aren’t everything so with all things considered, here’s what we really think about the Pax.
+The design is really cool, which isn’t surprising given the background of the guys who developed it – a couple of Stanford Design Program graduates.
+But looks aren’t everything, so with all things considered, here’s what we really think about the original Pax vaporizer.

-Now if you’re intent on buying the original Pax, we suggest you buy it from this store, but if you’re looking for something better, we highly suggest you take a look at some of the other portable vaporizers we’ve reviewed here at VapeGuide.com, like the Mighty Vaporizer by Storz & Bickel and the new IQ by DaVinci.
+If you want to check out the original Pax we recommend doing so at this store, but if you’re looking for something better, we highly suggest you take a look at some of the other portable vaporizers we’ve reviewed at VapeGuide.com, like the Mighty Vaporizer by Storz & Bickel and the new IQ by DaVinci.